OliverkC231/Existentialist_Chatbot/README.md

 How does retrieval influence style vs. reasoning?
 Does GPT-5.1 handle ambiguity differently than local LLMs?
 This enables controlled qualitative comparisons of model behavior with and without RAG.

+**RUNNING THE SCRIPT**

+1. Install a venv
+2. Install the requirements
+3. Set up API keys
+4. Run ingestion files to store vectos in Pinecone
+5. Have fun experimenting with the chatbots!